zeantsoi/GoogleBooks/README.md

     GoogleBooks.search('The Great Gatsby', {:count => 3, :page => 4, :api_key => 'THIS_IS_YOUR_API_KEY'})
     #=> returns three results, beginning with the 10th overall result

+By default, results are returned in order of relevance.
+However, results also be ordered from most recently to least recently published by passing `newest` to the `order_by` key.
+Passing anything other than `newest` will return results by relevance.
+Google [does not currently support](https://groups.google.com/a/googleproductforums.com/forum/#!searchin/books/publication$20date/books/wKuq9TLGYsc/SRIk-YiiPHQJ) querying any values other than `relevance` and `newest`.

+    GoogleBooks.search('The Great Gatsby', {:order_by => 'newest'})
+    #=> returns results in order of most recently to least recently published

+    GoogleBooks.search('The Great Gatsby')
+    GoogleBooks.search('The Great Gatsby', {:order_by => `ANYTHING ELSE`})
+    #=> both return results in order of relevance

 Special Keywords
 ----------------